husarion/rosbot-sensors/README.md

 ./sync_with_rosbot.sh <ROSbot_ip>
 ```

-### Open Foxglove application in browser:
-Open web browser and go to `<ROSbot_ip>:8080` website.
-Chrome/Chromium browser is highly recommended.
-> **Warning**
-> Currently, the Foxglove page does not exist.
-The Foxglove application will be available once the Docker containers are set up inside the ROSbot.
-Please continue reading for more information.

 ## On ROSbot
 In the ROSbot's shell execute (in the `/home/husarion/rosbot-sensors` directory):
 ```
 docker compose up
 ```

+# On PC
+### Open Foxglove application in browser:
+Open web browser and go to `<ROSbot_ip>:8080` website.
+Chrome/Chromium browser is highly recommended.

 # Demo
 Now reload the Foxglove website inside your web browser on your PC.
 You should see the Foxglove application.
 Click on left top button `Data source`, click the plus `new connection` -> `Open connection` and you should see `WebSocket URL` set to `ws://<ROSbot_ip>:9090` > `Open`.
 You can see step by step instructions below.